FajraKatviro/FKFramework3/README.md

 **Utils section**

-This section includes the set of tools designed for different develop or deploy automatisations.
+This section includes the set of utils designed for different develop or deploy automatisations.
-See content table for tools description.
+See content table for utils description.

 **Modules section**